-When my cousin Kensi miscarried in 2015, I shared my own experience of pregnancy loss with her, explaining just how quickly I had conceived again, this time with twins.
+When Kensi miscarried in 2015, I shared my own experience of pregnancy loss with her, explaining just how quickly I had conceived again, this time with twins.
 Turns out, no two journeys are the same and my well-meaning but somewhat thoughtless words may have caused Kensi more pain than hope.
 Three years later, she is walking through a diagnosis of tubal factor infertility with strength and grace.
 Her journey is her own as she redefines and pursues what brings her joy and purpose in this season of life.
 Where she fights and where she surrenders.
 Kensi, I am blessed by your companionship, grateful for your graciousness to those of us who haven’t walked your road, and honored that you’ve allowed your story to live here on the blog.

 Tell us briefly about your story and what led to an infertility diagnosis in 2017?